Paris Peace Accords: Background and early deadlocks

 For five months, the negotiations stalled as North Vietnam demanded that all bombing of North Vietnam be stopped, while the US side demanded that North Vietnam agree to a reciprocal de-escalation in South Vietnam; it was not until October 31 that Johnson agreed to end the air strikes and serious negotiations could begin.

-One of the largest hurdles to effective negotiation was the fact that North Vietnam and its National Liberation Front (NLF, VC, Viet Cong) in the South, refused to recognize the South Vietnamese government in Saigon; with equal persistence, the South Vietnamese government refused to acknowledge the legitimacy of the NLF.
+One of the largest hurdles to effective negotiation was that North Vietnam and its National Liberation Front (NLF, VC, Viet Cong) in the South, refused to recognize the South Vietnamese government in Saigon; with equal persistence, the South Vietnamese government refused to acknowledge the legitimacy of the NLF.
 Harriman resolved this dispute by developing a system by which North Vietnam and U.S. would be the named parties; NLF officials could join the North Vietnam team without being recognized by South Vietnam, while Saigon's representatives joined their US allies.

 A similar debate concerned the shape of the table to be used at the conference.
 The North favored a circular table, in which all parties, including NLF representatives, would appear to be "equal"' in importance.
 The South Vietnamese argued that only a rectangular table was acceptable, for only a rectangle could show two distinct sides to the conflict.
 Eventually a compromise was reached, in which representatives of the northern and southern governments would sit at a circular table, with members representing all other parties sitting at individual square tables around them.